Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Reactive Multi-Context Systems

 \subsection{Specifying the Components of an \rMCS}

-Similar as for previous notions of MCSs, we build on an abstract notion of a \emph{logic}, which is a triple $\logic=\tuple{\SKB,\SBelS, \acc}$, where $\SKB$ is the \emph{set of admissible knowledge bases} of $\logic$, which are sets whose elements are called \emph{knowledge base formulas}; $\SBelS$ is the \emph{set of possible belief sets}, where elements in belief sets are called \emph{beliefs}; and $\acc: \SKB \to 2^{\SBelS}$ is a function describing the semantics of $\logic$ by assigning to each knowledge base a set of \emph{acceptable belief sets}.\footnote{To ease readability, throughout the paper, we will often use the following convention when writing symbols: single entities are lower-case, while sets of entities and structures with different components are upper-case; in addition, sequences of those are indicated in {\sf sans serif}, while notions with a temporal dimension are written in calligraphic letters (only upper-case, such as $\mathcal{S}$ or $\mathcal{I}$); finally, operators and functions are {\bf bold}.}
+Similar as for previous notions of MCSs, we build on an abstract notion of a \emph{logic}, which is a triple $\logic=\tuple{\SKB,\SBelS, \acc}$, where $\SKB$ is the \emph{set of admissible knowledge bases} of $\logic$, $\SBelS$ is the \emph{set of possible belief sets}, whose elements are called \emph{beliefs}; and $\acc: \SKB \to 2^{\SBelS}$ is a function describing the semantics of $\logic$ by assigning to each knowledge base a set of \emph{acceptable belief sets}.\footnote{To ease readability, throughout the paper, we will often use the following convention when writing symbols: single entities are lower-case, while sets of entities and structures with different components are upper-case; in addition, sequences of those are indicated in {\sf sans serif}, while notions with a temporal dimension are written in calligraphic letters (only upper-case, such as $\mathcal{S}$ or $\mathcal{I}$); finally, operators and functions are {\bf bold}.}

-\begin{example} We illustrate how different formalisms can be represented by the notion of a logic.
-The logics presented below will serve as blueprints for the logics we use in examples throughout the paper.
-First, consider the case of classical propositional logic.
-Given a propositional signature $\Sigma$, we denote by $F$ the set of all well-formed propositional formulas over $\Sigma$.
-To represent entailment in classical propositional logic over signature $\Sigma$, we consider the logic $\logic_p=\tuple{\SKB_p,\SBelS_p, \acc_p}$, such that the admissible knowledge bases are given by the set $\SKB_p=2^F$.
-Since propositional logic aims at modeling ideal rational reasoning, we identify the set of possible belief sets $\SBelS_p$ with the set of deductively closed sets of formulas over $\Sigma$.
-Finally, $\acc_p$ maps every $\KB\in\SKB_p$ to $\{E\}$, where $E$ is the set of formulas entailed by $\KB$.
+\begin{example} We illustrate how different formalisms we use in examples throughout the paper can be represented by the notion of a logic.